Scroll to content

 • Replacement games and learning resources for classrooms

-What is it all about and who is involved?
+What is the PTA all about and who is involved?

 Every parent is automatically a member of the PTA (the Parent and Teacher Association) and is welcome at all meetings to influence and vote on what funds should be spent on and how to approach fund raising.
 There is no selection criteria or need to sign up, anyone can just turn up.
 You will not be asked to volunteer or to take up any extra duties.
 Meetings last around an hour and people turn up and leave as and when they need to.
 A lot of things discussed at the PTA meetings do not appear on Parent Mail.
 It is therefore important that all parents read the minutes, which are circulated via the form reps, in order to stay fully informed of PTA decisions.
 Hard copies can also be provided if required.